Axion741/Project-Potential/README.md

-Next updates: Experience + Status points
+Next updates: Power Boost System

 Update (10/9/17) - Added the Credits screen, available from the options menu.
 Added the stats screen, available from the title menu.
+Experience system added with Stat Points.
+0.1.2 build up.

 Update (8/9/17) - Now back from holidays!
 Currently focusing on finding a new job, but I'll try to keep updating here.
 Also planning to start noting down the next project goals here in the README for your (and my) convenience.